Why Your HubSpot Data Is Lying to You (And How to Fix It Before Q3 Pipeline Review)

 Why HubSpot Data Might Be Misleading

 The most common issue?
 Duplicate records.
-When a contact appears multiple times—once from a form fill, once from a sales import, and once from an integration—your contact count inflates artificially.
+When a contact appears multiple times, once from a form fill, once from a sales import, and once from an integration, your contact count inflates artificially.
 Email engagement rates drop as you send to the same person multiple times.
-According to 2023 state of marketing research, 67% of marketers cite data quality as a primary barrier to attribution accuracy.
+Data quality consistently ranks among the top barriers marketers cite to accurate attribution.

 Beyond duplicates, incomplete or inconsistent field population creates blind spots.
 Incorrect lifecycle stage updates or non-standardized deal values lead to fictional pipeline reports.
 Marketing misattributes leads to untouched campaigns.
 Sales forecast deals already won last quarter.
 The disconnect between CRM database structure and actual data hygiene practices means decisions are based on partial truths.

-HubSpot Data Studio can reveal these patterns—if you know where to look.
+HubSpot's reporting and dashboards can reveal these patterns if you know where to look, and the Data Quality Command Center surfaces format issues, duplicates, and unused properties in one place.
 However, most teams only discover data problems during high-stakes moments.
 The impact ripples outward: marketing budgets are allocated to underperforming channels, sales prioritize phantom opportunities, and leadership questions your team's understanding of the business.
 Fix HubSpot data before Q3 review, or prepare to defend numbers that don't add up.

 The real challenge?
 These issues rarely announce themselves until credibility is already damaged.